 If you owe the federal government tax money, don't expect to get your state refund check anytime soon.
 The Internal Revenue Service can seize state income tax refunds to collect delinquent federal income taxes in most states and the District of Columbia.
 The IRS program for refund seizures is called the Selected Income Tax Levy Program, or SITLP.
 If you owe the IRS, but still got a refund, you likely live in a state that does not participate in SITLP.
 Alaska has a program like SITLP, even though it doesn't tax personal income.
 Of course, in states that do not have a personal income tax, there would be no refund to seize.

-If you live in a state that participates in the Selected Income Tax Levy Program, and you owe back federal taxes, it is unlikely you will ever see your refund.
+If you live in a state that participates in the Selected Income Tax Levy Program, any back taxes which you owe the federal government could be deducted directly from your state income tax refund.

 Comparing State and Federal Tax Returns